spack/spack/README.md

 Get Involved!
 ------------------------

-Spack is an open source project.
+Spack is an open-source project.
 Questions, discussion, and contributions are welcome.
 Contributions can be anything from new packages to bugfixes, or even new core features.

 ### Mailing list

-If you are interested in contributing to spack, join the mailing list.
+To contribute to spack, join the mailing list.
-We're using Google Groups for this:
+We're using Google Groups:

   * [Spack Google Group](https://groups.google.com/d/forum/spack)